Carthy wins Vuelta 12th stage, Carapaz retakes overall lead - WHIZ News

 Riders faced five climbs in the 109.4-kilometer (67.9-mile) route that culminated with the steep slopes of the Alto de L’Angliru.

-Two-time champion Chris Froome, out of contention after struggling in the first few stages, was briefly in front ahead of the final climb on Sunday.
+Two-time champion Chris Froome, out of contention after struggling in the first few stages, was briefly in front of the pack going into the final climb on Sunday.

 Riders will get their second rest day in the three-week Vuelta on Monday.
 The following day they face a 33-kilometer individual time trial in a 13th stage where climbers will likely struggle and windy conditions can play a decisive role at the mostly flat seashore route.